mgsosna/mattsosna.com/_posts/statistics/2021-08-11-ARIMA-deep-dive.md

 #### 3. [Stationarity](#stationarity)
 I went down a long rabbit hole trying to understand what the assumption of stationarity really means.
 In the graphic of the stationary versus non-stationary processes, I use a noisy sine wave as the example of the stationary process.
 This dataset _does_ pass the [Augmented Dicky-Fuller test](https://en.wikipedia.org/wiki/Augmented_Dickey%E2%80%93Fuller_test), but if you extend the data out to 1000 samples, the ADF test no longer says the time series is stationary.

 This is because the ADF in essence measures reversion to the mean $-$ a non-stationary process has no problem drifting away, and previous lags don't provide relevant information.
-The lagged values of a stationary process, meanwhile, _do_ provide relvant info in predicting the next values.
+The lagged values of a stationary process, meanwhile, _do_ provide relevant info in predicting the next values.

 #### 4. [AR(0): White noise](#ar0-white-noise)
 In our example, the $\epsilon_t$ values are sampled from a normal distribution, so this is **Gaussian white noise.** [We could easily use another distribution](https://ionides.github.io/531w20/03/notes03.pdf) to generate our values, though, such as a uniform, binary, or sinusoidal distribution.